awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 After you close an AWS account in accordance with the process above, you can no longer use it to access AWS services, but for 90 days after your account is closed \(the "Post\-Closure Period"\), you can view your AWS account's past billing information and access [AWS Support](https://console.aws.amazon.com//support/home)\.

-During the Post\-Closure Period, any content that you didn't delete and any AWS services that you didn't terminate before you closed your AWS account may be retained, but you can access any remaining content or AWS services only by reopening your account during the Post\-Closure Period\.
+During the Post\-Closure Period, AWS may retain any content that you didn't delete and any AWS services that you didn't terminate before you closed your AWS account\.
+You can access any remaining content or AWS services only by reopening your account during the Post\-Closure Period\.
 You can reopen your AWS account by contacting [AWS Support](https://console.aws.amazon.com//support/home)\.
 If you choose to reopen your account, you can access the content that you didn't delete and AWS services that you didn't terminate before closing your account, but you might be charged for the cost of running those AWS services during the Post\-Closure Period\.
 You can estimate the cost of running AWS services using the [AWS Simple Monthly Calculator](http://calculator.s3.amazonaws.com/calc5.html)\.

 ## After the Post\-Closure Period<a name="post-closure-period"></a>